jt14den/better-research-software/episodes/01-introduction.md

 #### documentation

+- there is no README documentation to orient the user
 - there is no licence information to say how the code can be reused (which then means it cannot be reused at all)
 - it is not clear what software dependencies the code has
-- there are installation instructions or instructions on how to run the code
+- there are no installation instructions or instructions on how to run the code

 :::